 If the cracks on the walls are small, you can simply fill the cracks using a joint compound.
 See different joint compounds on Amazon here.
 Once you’ve applied the joint compound, leave it to dry and apply another layer the next day if possible.
 You can paint the repaired cracks to retain its original shape or fix a wallpaper to hide the repair.

 Add a layer of drywall

-One of the best method you can soundproof your bathroom wall is by adding another layer of drywall using a sound damping compound (a good example is green glue)and placing a sound isolating material Mass Loaded Vinyl in between.
+One of the best method you can soundproof your bathroom wall is by adding another layer of drywall using a sound damping compound (a good example is green glue) (there are some awesome green glue alternatives here) and placing a sound isolating material Mass Loaded Vinyl in between.

 However, it’s important to note that this combination requires time and some technical knowledge and it’s also not the cheapest method.
 But compared to the other methods above, it’s one of the best in terms of noise reduction.